Why Jalen Hurts is staying at Alabama this year

 But make no mistake, this isn't about that.
 Not entirely, at least.

 As much as this can be labeled a feel-good story, this was ultimately a business decision.
-If it wasn't a move that Hurts felt would help his career long-term, then he wouldn't have made it.
+If it wasn't a move that Hurts felt would help his career long term, then he wouldn't have made it.

 Don't believe it?
 Go back and listen to the way Alabama coach Nick Saban framed the decision last week.
 Look at the words he used: how "professional" Hurts had been about the situation; how Hurts was "focusing on improving and the value he can get from this season."